How Children React to Trauma

 Children’s reactions to trauma can be immediate.
 Reactions may also appear much later.
 Reactions differ in severity.
 They also cover a range of behaviors.
 People from different cultures may have their own ways of reacting.
 Other reactions vary according to age.

 One common response is loss of trust.
 Another is fear of the event reoccurring.
-Some children are more vulnerable to traumas.
-Children with mental health problems may be more affected.
-Children with experience of other traumas may be more affected.
+Some children are more vulnerable to trauma’s effects.
+Children with existing mental health problems may be more affected.
+Children who have experienced other traumatic events may be more affected.

 Children Age 5 and Under